 Yoga tackles the root causes of lower back pain in a gentle, effective way.
 Combining poses with mindful breathing can further reduce stress-related tension, as explored in our guide on yoga and breathwork for stress relief.
 Here’s how yoga positions for lower back pain help:

-- Stretching Tight Spots: Poses lengthen tight muscles, easing pressure on your spine for quick relief.
+- Stretching Tight Spots: Poses lengthen tight muscles, easing pressure on your spine and may offer short-term relief.

 - Core Power: Poses like Bridge strengthen abs and back, supporting your spine.